 - Pour coconut milk, tomatoes, tomato sauce, sugar, and crushed red pepper into the pot, and stir to combine.

-- Add cauliflower.
+- Add cauliflower and mushrooms.
 Simmer, uncovered, stirring occasionally, approximately 30 to 40 minutes.

 - Serve over rice.